 - 1. Explain the Agile Software Development concepts, Software as a Cloud Service and SaaS architecture - 2.
-Synthesis a SaaS Application using model-view-controller (MVC) framework, providing default structures for a database, a web service, and web pages using Ruby on Rails - 3.
-Design SaaS Client Framework using Java Script - 3.
-Demonstrate the use of Behavior Driven Design (BDD) and User Stories for analyzing the requirements and designing the solution of Web Service - 4.
-Use of Test Driven Design (TDD) approach for testing the service from Plan and Development agile perspective
+Construct a SaaS Application using Model-View-Controller (MVC) framework. - 3.
+Design SaaS Client Framework using Java Script - 4.
+Demonstrate the use of Behavior Driven Design (BDD) and User Stories for analyzing the requirements and designing the solution of Web Service

+5. Apply Test Driven Development (TDD) approach to test the expected behavior of the functionality.